theoperatore/theoperatore.github.io/projects.md

 ## Super Party Horse

-My take on a javascript html5 game.
+My first take on a javascript html5 game.
 You control a donkey and help protect the helpless cows from getting eaten by the relentless jaguars.

 [source](https://github.com/theoperatore/super-party-horse) : [site](http://anpetersen.me/super-party-horse)